JohnTerragnoli/ECE281_CE5/README.md

 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_CE5/master/Altered_Schematic.PNG "Altered Controller")

-The changes to this section of the schematic can be seen below:
+The changes to this section of the schematic can be seen below.
+This is a close-up of the section outlines in red.

 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_CE5/master/Altered_Schematic_2.JPG "Altered Controller")